leandroroser/hyde/_posts/Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 ## Installing Ubuntu
 1. Create a bootable image of Ubuntu 16.04 in Windows with Rufus (https://rufus.akeo.ie/) or in Ubuntu with the
 Startup Disk Creator in Ubuntu.
 2. As the machine has a 64 bits architecture but the UEFI is of 32 bits (!), the file bootia32.efi.
-A copy can be obtained with
+A copy can be obtained from the command line with:

 ```{bash}
    git clone https://github.com/leandroroser/leandroroser.github.io/blob/master/public/bootia32.efi